Hi, I’m Lydia. I have a problem and I’m not ashamed to admit it.

 Sure, there may be a few “unicorn locations” that look amazing from April to December, but they’re rare (and probably overrun with other photographers who’ve discovered the same unicorn).

-What to look for when hiring your photographer
+What to ask your photographer about locations

-Ask them about the locations they typically shoot at, or better yet, look at their portfolio to see how much repetition there is.
+Ask them the locations they typically shoot at, or better yet, look at their portfolio to see how much repetition there is.
 Variety is good!

 Nowadays, I steer clear of the popular spots, and instead find locations with beautiful texture, light, and backgrounds that aren’t as well-known.

 These off-the-beaten-path locations mean I can offer my families privacy and unique settings they won’t see on anyone else’s Christmas card.
-Bonus: no randos wandering into frame while I’m shooting.
+Bonus: no randos wandering into frame while I’m shooting!

 What if you have a family photography location in mind that’s meaningful for your family?